EveHaddox/elib_v3/README.md

 ---

+## ❓ Why Non-Commercial?

+- **Protect Reputation**: Ensures only quality, free addons use elib_v3 so a buggy paid addon doesn’t tarnish its name.
+- **Block Clones**: Stops others from ripping off the library or your addons and selling them without permission.
+- **Boost Collaboration**: Keeps the ecosystem open and free, so everyone shares improvements without paywalls.

+_For commercial use, contact the author for a separate license._

+---

 # 📞 Contact & Support

 If you need help or you are interested in using elib_v3 in a paid product or on a paid platform